Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 #### Objective

-In this exercise, you will learn how to use the Azure Resource queries both in the Azure Graph Explorer and Powershell to demonstrate inventory management of your Azure Arc connected servers.
+In this module, you will learn how to use the Azure Resource queries both in the Azure Graph Explorer and Powershell to demonstrate inventory management of your Azure Arc connected servers.
 Note that the results you get by running the graph queries in this module might be different from the sample screenshots as your environment might be different.

 #### Task 1: Apply resource tags to Azure Arc-enabled servers